tchen01/tchen01.github.io/research/krylov/index.md

 - [Finite precision CG](./finite_precision_cg.html)
 - Current Research

+All of the pages have been compiled into a single [pdf document](./krylov.pdf).

+The following are some supplementary pages which are not directly related to Conjugate Gradient, but somewhat related:

 - [The Remez Algorithm](./remez.html)

-All of the pages have been compiled into a single [pdf document](./krylov.pdf).
 <!--end_pdf_comment-->

 ## Linear Systems